Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Introduction

 There is an uneven distribution of attention within the research community towards various CAs as depicted in Fig~\ref{fig:count_control}.
 The majority of CTS works concentrate on managing length, topic, and style.
 This could be attributed to two main factors.
 First, it is comparatively simpler to develop datasets for evaluating length, topic, and style compared to aspects like structure and diversity.
-Second, there is a plethora of application scenarios for length or topic-oriented summaries, such as generating concise news feeds or crafting focused legal reports.
+Second, there is a plethora of application scenarios for length or topic-oriented summaries, such as generating concise news feeds or focused legal reports.

 In this survey, we collect and analyze 61 research papers pertaining to various possible CAs.
+The filtration criteria for the selection of papers are described in Appenedix~\ref{sec:papers_selection}.
 Subsequently, we classify these CAs into 10 categories, grouping similar ones based on shared characteristics and objectives.
 Moreover, we delve into the existing datasets, evaluating their creation methods and appropriateness for the respective task in each CA category.
 Furthermore, we scrutinize the current CTS methodologies for each CA category, drawing comparisons between their overarching frameworks and discussing relevant limitations.
 Subsequently, we discuss in detail the generic and specific evaluation strategies for CAs utilized by various works.
-Finally, we attempt to critique the current approaches in addressing Controllable Text Synthesis (CTS) and unravel potential future research trajectories.
+Finally, we attempt to critique the current approaches and unravel potential future research trajectories.
+To the best of our knowledge, it is the first comprehensive survey on CTS.

-The key contributions of this survey include 1) To the best of our knowledge, it is the first comprehensive survey on CTS.
-2) We formalize and categorize the various possible CAs.
-3) We describe current datasets utilized in CTS and conduct a comprehensive examination of proposed CTS methods and evaluation techniques, emphasizing their limitations.
-4) We delve into current challenges and promising avenues in research, with the aim of facilitating future inquiries.